PrestaShop/prestashop-specs/back-office/wishlist.md

 Rules for quantities when adding to favorites :
 - If the user has chosen a quantity > 1 the product added in favorites has the same quantity as the one on the product sheet
 - By default, the product is added to the favourites by unit, unless the product can only be purchased with a minimum of X units, in which case, the product is added to the favourites with its minimum quantity
-- If the product is out of stock: it is saved in favorites with the stock noted as 0
+- If the product is out of stock: it is saved in favorites with 0 product quantity

 Products with variations:
 - When a user adds a product from a list page (where they cannot select a variation), the product added to the wishlist is the "base" product.
 That is, the product is added with its default variation and quantity.